-The number of electronic systems in cars is continuously growing.
-Electronic systems, consisting of so-called electronic control units (ECUs) interconnected by a communication network, account for up to 30% of a modern car's worth.
-Consequently, software plays an ever more important role, both for the implementation of functions and the infrastructure.
+The number of electronic systems in modern cars is continuously growing.
+Currently the development of electronic systems, consisting of so-called electronic control units (ECUs) interconnected by a communication network, account for up to 40% of the overall development costs of a modern car.
+50 - 70% of the development costs for a single ECU are related to software.
+Consequently, software plays an ever more important role, both for the implementation of customer related functions and the infrastructure.

-In order to benefit from the reuse of software modules, the major automotive companies have standardized (in the context of different consortia) a large number of these modules in form of layered architectures of software modules.
+In order to benefit from software reuse, the major automotive companies have standardized (in the context of different consortia) this software infrastructure in form of layered architectures of software modules to a large degree.